tetsuoseto/AISVS/1.0/blddoc/README.md

 # Machine Translation with OWASP PDF 5

 1. Get access to Ubuntu on your local linux box or Ubuntu instance on cloud.
 Tested on Ubuntu Desktop 24.04.2 LTS.
 Should work on cloud as well.
 2. Get API key of OpenAI Platform and set it to env.variable:TRANSLATE_ACCESS_KEY.
 Buy $5 or $10 credit initially.
-We use GPT-4.1-nano($0.10 / 1M input tokens) or GPT-4.1-mini($0.40 / 1M input tokens).
+We use GPT-4.1 or GPT-5.
 One ASV language round costs 25 cents or less.
 3. When you install OWASP PDF 5, easiest is [Download ZIP](https://github.com/tetsuoseto/AISVS/archive/refs/heads/main.zip) -- AISVS-main.zip (143MB) contains everything you need.
 Follow the OWASP PDF v5.0.0 Installation steps above and verify the installation.
 4. Pick your language, e.g, de-DE and run the ./owasp_pdf command with `--mt gpt-4.1-nano` option.